 INFO CV CONTACT MAILING LIST

-Born on a military base in Arizona, Lynn attended the San Francisco Conservatory of Music, received a BFA in Sculpture + Extended from Virginia Commonwealth University, and MFA in New Genres from the San Francisco Art Institute.
-She is currently an Associate Professor in Photo/Media + New Genres at the University of Washington.
+Born into a military family, Lynn was raised througout the United States.
+She attended the San Francisco Conservatory of Music, received a BFA in Sculpture + Extended from Virginia Commonwealth University, and MFA in New Genres from the San Francisco Art Institute.
+She is currently an Associate Professor in Photo/Media + New Genres at the University of Washington and lives and works between Seattle and Miami.

 CONTACT: whitneylynnstudio AT gmail DOT com